Volodymyr-Branets/vanilla_js_online_store/README.md

 1. Clone the repository: `git clone https://github.com/Volodymyr-Branets/vanilla_js_online_store.git`
 2. Navigate to the project directory: `cd vanilla_js_online_store`
 3. Open `index.html` in your browser.
+4. In `cart.js` change value of `formspreeUrl` constant to your url address you can get at [formspree.io](https://formspree.io).

 ## Usage

 To use the online store, you can:

 1. Change list of products or articles (blog posts) in `api` folder.
-2. Change in `product-list.js` or `article-list.js` the parameter (url) when create new DataService for using your own server (back end).
+2. Change parameter (url) when create new DataService in `product-list.js` or `article-list.js` for using your own list of data downloding from your server (back end).
+3. Add your own pages.
-3. Make some visual changes using `Bootstrap`.
+4. Make some visual changes using `Bootstrap`.
-4. Add your own pages.
-5. Change data in `order` method at `cart.js` to your onw.

 ## Contributing